-Now, in most cases you should steer clear of plastic or lower-quality materials when looking for a durable pair of headphones.
+Now, in most cases, you should steer clear of plastic or lower-quality materials when looking for a durable pair of headphones.
 However, if you’re searching for gaming headphones, that may not be the case, as you’ll want to consider weight as well.

 When looking for a durable pair of gaming headphones, search for lightweight, flexible material and, more than anything, a quality-made product.
 That means well-stitched leather or more breathable synthetic fabric over memory foam pads and in a pair of headphones that won’t give in to the constant removing and replacing and occasionally rage throwing of the headphones.

-If you’re looking for a seamless gaming experience, opt for a gaming headset with a built-in microphone or try a gaming headset without mic or with a detachable mic.
+If you’re looking for a seamless gaming experience, opt for a gaming headset with a built-in microphone or try a gaming headset without a mic or with a detachable mic.

 Features are first when it comes to a good pair of comfortable gaming headphones, but do yourself a favor and don’t forget about the aesthetics.
 A good-looking headset is a headset that you’ll feel comfortable in, and one that you feel comfortable in is one that will help you get into that zone.

 For a lot of things and definitely comfortable gaming headsets, you kinda get what you pay for.
 More expensive headsets will feature quality lightweight material that was designed with comfort and durability in mind.
-Know the most expensive gaming headsets in this article.

 If you’re on a budget, though, or just not willing to break the bank for a hobby, don’t worry.
 It’ll take effort to find the perfect pair, but with reasonable considerations and a clear understanding of your non-negotiables, you’ll be able to find the perfect pair you’re looking for.